 How much are you willing to trade for the sake of simplicity?
 That’s the question you need to ask when choosing whether to build a site with SimpleSite.
 It offers the ability to make a website fast and with no technical knowledge needed, but in exchange, you lose some of the functionality and features you would get with other site builders.

 Those who will benefit most from SimpleSite are those looking to design their website without hiring a web designer or spending weeks learning how to build their site.
 The simple design does save time, effort, and results in a fully functional product.

 If you’re considering SimpleSite, don’t overlook the drawbacks.
-Your options for customization are limited compared to other web builders.
+Your options for customization are limited compared to other web builders, like Wix and Squarespace.
 You don’t have a library of templates available, meaning your site is going to look very similar to others hosted on this platform.
 As such, you will need to focus more on drafting quality content to make your site stand out from others in your niche.

 For those with some technical skills or those needing more advanced features, I recommend looking elsewhere as SimpleSite is going to be too basic for your needs.
 If you’re someone just looking to get a web presence and you’re willing to sacrifice a few features, then SimpleSite may be a perfect fit.